Augmenting Molecular Graphs with Geometries via Machine Learning Interatomic Potentials: Experiments

 \section{Experiments}

-In this section, we demonstrate the effectiveness of the MLIP foundation model across several downstream tasks.
-In~\cref{sec: backbone model}, we benchmark several backbone model candidates on PubChemQCR-S. In~\cref{sec: experiment geometry optimizaiton}, we present geometry optimization using the foundation model.
-In~\cref{sec: geometry finetune}, we show that foundation model-relaxed geometries can improve molecular property prediction when stable 3D structures are unavailable in the test set.
-In~\cref{sec: property prediction}, we fine-tune the foundation model for 3D molecular property prediction.
+In this section, we demonstrate the effectiveness of the MLIP pre-trained model across several downstream tasks.
+In~\cref{sec: backbone model}, we benchmark several backbone model candidates on PubChemQCR-S. In~\cref{sec: experiment geometry optimizaiton}, we present geometry optimization using the pre-trained model.
+In~\cref{sec: geometry finetune}, we show that pre-trained model-relaxed geometries can improve molecular property prediction when stable 3D structures are unavailable in the test set.
+In~\cref{sec: property prediction}, we fine-tune the pre-trained model for 3D molecular property prediction.